tordans/maproulette-backend/README.md

 #### MapRoulette Database Configuration

-Clone the maproulette2 repository and `cd` to that directory, and create `conf/dev.conf` using the example file:
+Clone the maproulette-backend repository and `cd` to that directory, and create `conf/dev.conf` using the example file:

 ```sh
     cp conf/dev.conf.example conf/dev.conf